Introduction: Warm Boot Socks for Any Foot

 Front and back

 Let's continue with the front piece and back piece (picture 7).
-To trace the front piece measure the length from the top of the small curve (green dot) to where you want the sock to reach - I wanted the sock to end just below my knee.
+To trace the front piece measure the length from the top of the small curve to where you want the sock to reach - I wanted the sock to end just below my knee.
 If you want to create the rolled edge, add some 4 cm.
 And as for the width, that should be the distance between the top of the small curve and the edge of the top piece (blue arrows in picture 4).

 As you can see in one of the pictures, the bottom edge of the front piece is a curve.
 Also, you need two front pieces for one sock but it's actually enough to cut just one.
-When you trace it on the fabric later, you just trace them mirroring each other.

 And now for the back piece.
 Measuring the height it simple, use the height of the front piece (its longer side) and add the length of the edges of the top piece (purple line in picture 8).
 And the width of the back piece should be the distance between the edge of the top piece (orange arrow in picture 8 or the edge that you marked earlier on our sole piece - picture 9) and the center of the heel on the sole piece.
 This way you'll make half of the back piece which is enough because you'll then cut the fabric on fold and thus make the width of the piece double.